manalito/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/Report-LaboHttpInfra.md

 	find . -type f | xargs chmod 644

-### Part 6: Load balancing: multiple server nodes
+### Load balancing: multiple server nodes ( Part 6)

-The load-balancer
+The load-balancer will allows to spread the load when we have multiple docker instances of a same website.
+We will do this with 3 static docker container and 2 dynamic containers.

+On a true website infrastructure, this will allows us to avoid overloading of a server because it shares equally the load between all the members of a load-balancer.

 source: https://support.rackspace.com/how-to/simple-load-balancing-with-apache/

+### Management UI